Compliance and license considerations for hiring pharmacists

 Pharmacy compliance checklist and licensing guide for hiring pharmacists in healthcare organizations

 The Bureau of Labor Statistics projects that pharmacist vacancies will grow by 5% in the upcoming decade.
-This underscores the need to bring more skilled professionals into your facilities through streamlined processes, such as pharmacist license verification, to ensure safe, compliant hiring.
+This underscores the need to bring more skilled professionals into your facilities through streamlined processes, such as pharmacist license verification, to ensure safe, compliant recruiting.

 compliance-and-license-considerations-for-hiring-pharmacists